-You are cordially invited to attend the Annual Meeting of Stockholders of Landstar System, Inc., on Tuesday, May 21, 2019, at 9:00 a.m., local time, to be held in the first floor conference room of the principal offices of Landstar System, Inc., at the address above.
-A notice of meeting, a proxy card, the 2018 Annual Report on Form 10-K and a Proxy Statement containing information about the matters to be acted upon are enclosed.
+You are cordially invited to attend the Annual Meeting of Stockholders of Landstar System, Inc., on Wednesday, May 12, 2021, at 9:00 a.m., Eastern Time, to be held in a virtual-only meeting format.
+A notice of meeting, a proxy card, the 2020 Annual Report on Form 10-K and a Proxy Statement containing information about the matters to be acted upon are enclosed.
 It is important that your shares be represented at the meeting.
-Accordingly, please vote promptly by telephone, via the Internet or by signing, dating and returning the enclosed proxy card in the enclosed pre-addressed, postage-paid envelope even if you are planning to attend the meeting.
+Accordingly, please vote promptly by telephone, via the Internet or by signing, dating and returning the enclosed proxy card.
 Instructions for voting by telephone or via the Internet are included on the enclosed proxy card.

-I look forward to the Annual Meeting of Stockholders and I hope you will attend the meeting or be represented by proxy.
+I look forward to the Annual Meeting of Stockholders and I hope you will attend the virtual meeting or be represented by proxy.
+As always, we encourage you to vote your shares prior to the annual meeting.